Skip to main content

 4. Should I mention NIH support in journal articles that pertain to research supported with my NIH Director's Pioneer Award?

-Yes, please be sure to identify yourself as an NIH Director’s Pioneer Award recipient in journal articles, oral or poster presentations, news releases, interviews with reporters, and other communications related to your research funded by this program.
+Yes.
+Please be sure to identify yourself as a Pioneer Award recipient in journal articles, oral or poster presentations, news releases, interviews with reporters, and other communications related to your research funded by this program.
 Although citing NIH support is always important, it is even more so in the case of the NIH Director's Pioneer Award, which is a component of the NIH Common Fund.
 In journal articles, please cite the grant number as well as the name of the program.
 An example of how this might be worded is, "This work was funded by the National Institutes of Health through the NIH Director’s Pioneer Award, DP1-XX######."

 5. Should I notify the NIH of any note-worthy publications or media coverage of my research?